fuzehq/documentation/pages/walkthroughs/remittance.md

 ### Thirdparty Status ##
-To push the latest status of the originator.
+To push the latest status of the third party.
 **Body Parameters**

 - `clientIdentifier`: The identifier of the beneficiary verified.